Cricket News

 Lockie Ferguson

-Moreover, looking at it statistically, he is more of a menace to sub-continent teams with batters unable to navigate his rising deliveries.
-With New Zealand placed alongside India, Pakistan and Bangladesh in Group A, he’ll be licking his lips.
-Especially taking it into consideration that the 33-year-old seamer has been in the UAE over the last month or so playing in the ILT20 League.
+Moreover, looking at the numbers, Ferguson is even more of a menace to Subcontinent teams, with batters unable to navigate his rising deliveries.
+With New Zealand placed alongside India, Pakistan, and Bangladesh in Group A, the 33-year-old will be licking his lips, especially taking it into consideration that he has been in the UAE over the last month or so playing in the International League T20.

 Kagiso Rabada

-Having been on the periphery of the Indian national team for much of his career, Mohammad Shami’s Indian career has been hampered by injuries.
+Having been on the periphery of the Indian national team for much of his career, Shami’s Indian career has been hampered by injuries.
 Despite all that, he has emerged in recent times as one of India’s most lethal bowlers alongside Jasprit Bumrah.
-In just 101 matches, Shami has 195 wickets in ODI cricket, averaging 23.68 and has a strike-rate of 25.56, one of the best in the modern era.
+In just 101 matches, Shami has 195 wickets in ODIs at an average of 23.68 and strike-rate of 25.56—one of the best in the modern era.

-Despite India’s heart-breaking loss in the final, Shami ended the tournament as the highest wicket taker, picking up 24 wickets in just seven games.
-With an ankle injury ruling him out of international cricket for more than a year, the 34-year-old seamer has played different domestic tournaments in the lead up to Champions Trophy 2025.
-With Jasprit Bumrah and Arshdeep Singh alongside him, Shami will have plenty of assistance, however, if he can regain his form from 2023, there’s no better pace attack in cricket right now than the trio of Bumrah, Shami and Arshdeep.
+Despite India’s heart-breaking loss in the 2023 World Cup final, Shami ended the tournament as the highest wicket-taker, picking up 24 wickets in just seven games.
+With an ankle injury ruling him out of international cricket for more than a year, the 34-year-old seamer has played different domestic tournaments in the lead up to the Champions Trophy.

 Allah Ghazanfar

-The only spinner in the list and for good reason.
-Allah Mohammad Ghazanfar has been a revelation since bursting onto the scene during the under 19 World Cup in South Africa last year.
-The right-arm offbreak mystery bowler has been really difficult to go after and his variations mean batters often go out playing the false shot.
+Ghazanfar is the only spinner in the list, and for good reason.
+The 18-year-old has been a revelation since bursting onto the scene during the U19 World Cup in South Africa last year.
+The right-arm off-break mystery bowler has proven difficult to go after, and his variations mean batters often get out playing the false shot.

-In his 11-match long ODI career, Ghazanfar has already picked up 21 wickets, including two 5-fers, as well as going for just 4.05 runs per over.
-Given that Afghanistan have been drawn alongside Australia, England and South Africa, the young 18-year-old will be one to look out for throughout the league stages.
+In his 11-match ODI career, Ghazanfar has already picked up 21 wickets, including two fifers while going for just 4.05 runs per over.
+Given that Afghanistan have been drawn alongside Australia, England, and South Africa, the teenager will be one to look out for throughout the group stage.

 Click here: If you are looking for the best ICC Champions trophy betting platforms